tango-controls/pytango/doc/itango/highlights.rst

     main()

-In order to have spock features available to this profile you simply need to add two lines of code (lines 3 and 7):
+In order to have itango features available to this profile you simply need to add two lines of code (lines 3 and 7):

 .. sourcecode:: python